everzel/editorjs-table-with-select/README.md

-# Table tool
+# Table tool (Select, Fill)

-The Table Block for the [Editor.js](https://editorjs.io) with the possibility select rows.
+The Table Block for the [Editor.js](https://editorjs.io) with the possibility select and fill rows.

 ## Installation